ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

         texts.append(ax.text(*mci, s=reformat_name(ci[2]), fontdict=font, zorder=100))
 for txt in texts: txt.set_path_effects([PathEffects.withStroke(linewidth=2, foreground='w')])
 ```
 Here first I get a list of cities from the GeoNamesCache database, filtering the ones that are in the geographical range of the map, then I cluster them, and finally I plot each city and add a text label with the correct font reflecting the population.
+The list is reversed because we want a large city to show up on top of a smaller city if their labels overlap.
 A cool feature of `matplotlib` is the ability to put a white background behind the text to improve readability.
 This is done via `set_path_effects([PathEffects.withStroke()])` in the last line.

 Finally, I plot the isochrones, which by construction are now circles:
 ```python